EO-DataHub/eodhp-guide/services/data-adaptors.md

 ## Summary

 Data adaptors are used to order data from Airbus and Planet.
+Adaptors run in the EODH as user service workflows in specialised data provider namespaces via the ADES service.

+There are separate adaptors for Planet, Airbus SAR, and Airbus Optical data providers.
+Each adaptor interfaces with the provider to place an order for a single item, wait for the item to be delivered to an S3 bucket, then downloads and adds assets to a STAC item tracking the order.
+The ADES process handles upload of assets and ingestion of STAC into the user's workspace.

 ### Code Repositories and Artifacts

-- Deployment is configured in https://github.com/EO-DataHub/eodhp-argocd-deployment repository, apps/resource-catalogue directory
-- Code available in https://github.com/EO-DataHub/commercial-data-adaptors repository
+- Code is available in https://github.com/EO-DataHub/commercial-data-adaptors repository

 #### Airbus
 - Container image published to public.ecr.aws/eodh/airbus-optical-adaptor and public.ecr.aws/eodh/airbus-sar-adaptor AWS ECR